Oriolrt/SIDTD_Dataset/code_examples/README.md

 During training, the model is saved in the *trained_models* folder.
 It is the model with the highest accuracy that is saved.
 You can change the location of the folder to another path with the flag --save_model_path.

-If you need to fine-tune the parameters you can modify the models' parameter thanks to the flags such as the --epochs (number of epochs), --batch_size (batch size for training and validation), --learning rate (learning rate chosen for the training of EfficientNet, ResNet and ViT)
+If you need to fine-tune the parameters you can modify the models' parameter thanks to the flags such as the --epochs (number of epochs), --batch_size (batch size for training and validation), --learning rate (learning rate chosen for the training of EfficientNet, ResNet and ViT).
+Flag model parameter can be different from one model to another, so flag model paramet are grouped by model in train.py (see code).

 Remember to choose a name for your experiment with the flag --name.
 It could help you to classify your different experiment or to remembe the training parameter you chose.
 The name you are choosing is free of choice.

 In the bash file *exectrain.sh* you can find an exemple of the minimum --flag you should mention to make your training working.
-If you do not have CUDA and GPU on your computer, you must remove *CUDA_VISIBLE_DEVICES* from the bash file and inform the model to use cpu device instead of CUDA with the flag --device='cpu' (for EfficientNet, ResNet, ViT and Trans FG models) or --cuda (for Co-Attention ARC)
+If you do not have CUDA and GPU on your computer, you must remove *CUDA_VISIBLE_DEVICES* from the bash file and inform the model to use cpu device instead of CUDA with the flag --device='cpu'.

 # Test Models